 Online Degrees for a Career in Wastewater Treatment

-The most common online degree in wastewater treatment is an associate's degree.
+The most common online degree in wastewater treatment is an associate degree.
 A hybrid format combines online courses in systems and theories with site visits to treatment plants.
-Associate's degree programs cover the practical skills to maintain and operate wastewater treatment systems, and also include general education courses like technical mathematics that enhance the major curriculum.
+Associate degree programs cover the practical skills to maintain and operate wastewater treatment systems, and also include general education courses like technical mathematics that enhance the major curriculum.
 Required professional certification for wastewater treatment technicians includes an exam that is not offered through online portals.

 A few online master's degree programs in wastewater treatment may suit working civil engineers considering a career move into water treatment.
 These do not require any onsite or on-campus attendance.
 Graduate-level electives allow for a focus on technical or policy aspects of water treatment.

-Overview of an Online Associate's Degree in Wastewater Treatment
+Associate Degree in Wastewater Treatment

 Program Information and Requirements

-Online associate's degree programs in wastewater treatment are a hybrid of online and traditional instruction, because some courses require students to visit a treatment plant site to observe day-to-day operations.
+Online associate degree programs in wastewater treatment are a hybrid of online and traditional instruction, because some courses require students to visit a treatment plant site to observe day-to-day operations.
 Readings, lectures and other materials in the online portion may be accessed around the clock through the school's website and finished assignments and exams may be submitted through the same portal.
 The minimum technical requirements for participation in an online course include a personal computer and Internet access.
-An associate's degree is typically earned in two years.
+An associate degree is typically earned in two years.

-Associate's degree programs generally include a liberal arts component.
+Associate degree programs generally include a liberal arts component.
 However, courses in a wastewater treatment program that aren't specifically about the topic, such as technical math or environmental science, may still be closely related.

-Wastewater Technology Introductory Course
+Wastewater Technology Introductory

 Students review basic concepts in the treatment of water and wastewater.
 Course work covers water management infrastructure and the role it plays in the collection, storage, processing, discharge and distribution of water.

-Treatment Plant Operations Course
+Treatment Plant Operations

 Students learn common practices and procedures used in wastewater treatment plants.
 Topics covered include water testing and equipment monitoring and calibration.